israellev/fullstack-los-angeles/javascript/07 - 22.05/puzzles.md

 Write a function that recive an array of numbers and returns the average number. for example from [1, 2, 3] it returns 2.

-4. check if array contains
+4. check if array contains the item
 Write a function that recive an array and value, return true if the value exists in the array, and false if not. for example from ([1, 2, 3], 4) it returns false.